 It's quite amazing how locals help solo travelers in so many ways.
 The fact that we remember these stories so clearly, even many years later, shows just how important the experiences were, and how grateful we are for the kindness of strangers.
 Thank you to all the locals who have come to our rescue!

-Have you experienced the kindness of strangers while traveling solo?
+Have you experienced strangers helping strangers while traveling solo?
 Please share your story below.